odhiambokevin/portfolio/frontend/src/data/markdown/django-postgres-schema.md

 	REVOKE ALL ON SCHEMA dashboard FROM public;
 </Code>

-8. *optional* Give the django project ( the user we created ) access to the schema name that matches the project.
+8. Consequently grant the django project ( the user we created ) access to the schema name that matches the project.

 <Code language="sql">
-	REVOKE ALL ON SCHEMA dashboard TO dashboard;
+	GRANT ALL ON SCHEMA dashboard TO dashboard;
 </Code>

 9. Set the `search path` for the django project (our database user here) to be limited to the specific schema that matches their access.